Campus and Facilities

 - Labs, meeting spaces, and offices to accommodate more than 400 additional researchers, students, and support staff

 The Fralin Biomedical Research Institute and Virginia Tech are expanding research operations on the Children's National Research & Innovation Campus in Washington, D.C.
-The new laboratory space in D.C., which opened in 2021, will be home to a team of Virginia Tech scientists who will work alongside researchers and clinicians at Children's National and Johnson and Johnson's JLabs to develop new diagnostics and therapeutics to treat pediatric nervous system cancers.
+The new laboratory space in D.C., which opened in 2021, is home to a team of Virginia Tech scientists who work alongside researchers and clinicians at Children's National and Johnson and Johnson's JLabs to develop new diagnostics and therapeutics to treat pediatric nervous system cancers.